Travel document - Reissue

 - for children under 12 years: six years, at the latest until their 12th birthday

-- for persons not having reached the age of 24 years at the time of issuance: six years
+- for persons who are between 12 and 24 years old at the time of issuance: six years

 - for persons who are 24 years or older at the time of issuance: ten years

 Furthermore, a travel document may not be valid for a longer period than the residence permit that was issued or will be issued.

 - Foreign nationals from non-EU countries can be issued with a German substitute passport in the form of a travel document for foreign nationals in the case that it is not reasonably possible to obtain from the authorities of the country of origin a passport or substitute passport.

 - If the state of non-possession of a passport is only temporary, then a travel document for foreigners can only be issued if compelling reasons exist for this.

 Acquisition of a (national) passport must be unreasonable